Tillered Docs

 SubcommandDescription

-initInitialize cluster
+initInitialize cluster for legacy upgraded agents

-identityShow cluster identity
+identityShow cluster identity of a peer

-syncTrigger synchronization
+syncTrigger cluster synchronization

 statusShow gossip status for diagnostics